ttr/tld-fireAddons/README.md

 ## Notes.
 All those values are added on pickup/discovery of item - if used in current saves, all items will not have new values.
 Same goes when reaching lvl 3 - only new tinder will be used as fuel.
+One option that can work is to drop on a floor all tinder and pick it up.